proj-at/subdomains/README.md

 > 🌎 Get your own proj.sbs subdomains, free for open-source developers. (by Proj.at)

 > [!WARNING]
-> `Proj.sbs` Subdomain **service was eneded on October 20th, 2024 (UTC)**.
+> `Proj.sbs` Subdomain **service was ended on October 20th, 2024 (UTC)**.
 All the subdomains will not be accessible after the service is ended, and the GitHub repository of this project ([`proj-at/subdomains`](https://github.com/proj-at/subdomains)) will be archived.
 To avoid being affected, you may need to migrate as soon as possible.
 >
 > We started this project because we would like to make previewing easier for developers so that they can launch their projects, documentation sites, or other open-source websites easily and quickly.
 However, we found this is not convenient for developers because the process of creating, reviewing, and merging a PR is not efficient.
 That's one of the main reasons we end this project.
 >